What to Do If Your 2- or 3-Year-Old Isn’t Talking

 Many people don’t realize that play is such a huge part of a child’s development.
 Did you know that play mimics communication?
 When we play with someone, one person takes a turn, then the other person, and so on.
 These back-and-forth actions are similar to communication.

 Taking the time to play with your child can make a big difference in their speech and language development!
-If you’re not sure where to start, try these fun and practical playtime playtime ideas.
+If you’re not sure where to start, try these fun and practical playtime ideas.
+Or take a look at our recommended toys for 3-year-olds.

 2 Make time to read together every day